My name is Terry and I’m an animation student at Sheridan College.

 If you’re worried about your skill level, so was I.

 Before I started working on my portfolio, I never had any formal training.
-I hadn’t drawn anything seriously either except for just doodling in my notebooks over the years.
+I hadn’t drawn anything seriously except for doodling in my notebooks.

 My only advantages were that I spent a year watercoloring an Instagram comic about a gay egg and a secret agent chip mouse, and I had dabbled in stop motion animation in highschool (you’ll see some in my portfolio below).

-When I handed my portfolio in, I was very nervous, but I ended up getting 95% – and if I could go from zero to 95% in just a few months, so can you.
+When I handed in my portfolio, I was very nervous, but I ended up getting 95% – and if I could go from zero to 95% in just a few months, so can you.

 Here’s How I Did It